Can You Sell a Home With Delinquent Taxes In Connecticut

 What Happens If You Ignore Tax Liens?

-Ignoring a tax lien can cause bigger problems.
-A tax lien can lead to a tax sale, where your property is sold to cover unpaid taxes.
-To stop this, focus on resolving tax liens before selling your house.
-Ignoring these liens not only risks your property but also makes future deals tough, like releasing tax liens during a house sale.
+Ignoring a tax lien can escalate into more severe issues.
+A tax lien can escalate into a tax sale – a sale of your property due to unpaid taxes.
+This can be avoided if you resolve tax liens prior to attempting to sell your house.
+Ignoring tax liens not only jeopardizes your property but also complicates future transactions involving the release of tax liens during a house sale.

 How Do Delinquent Property Taxes Affect Your Credit Score?